 Created leadership training and opportunities for new graduates

-AOTA has created leadership roles for new graduates on governing bodies, allowing them to provide their input and perspective on the direction of the organization.
+AOTA created leadership roles for new graduates on governing bodies, allowing them to provide their input and perspective on the direction of the organization.
 AOTA also helps facilitate leadership opportunities with state associations.
-They have also created an Emerging Leaders Development Program—an application-based program where accepted members participate in a 3-day leadership training workshop and are then paired with a mentor who guides them throughout the year on service learning projects.
+And, they have created an Emerging Leaders Development Program.
+In this application-based program, accepted members participate in a 3-day leadership training workshop and are then paired with a mentor who guides them throughout the year on service learning projects.

 What’s Next for AOTA

 Although AOTA already has an impressive roster of initiatives to attract and retain younger members, they are always looking for ways to improve and grow.
 Stutzbach notes, “We keep a pretty solid feedback loop going to understand what members need, where we can do better, and where we should go next.”